A manifesto

 You have been working in fog

 It is 3 a.m. and something is wrong.
 Forty-seven tabs, four dashboards, a customer going quiet in Slack.
 Somewhere in a system too large to hold in one head, a service you cannot name yet is failing in a way you cannot see yet.
-Your tools are good.
-The service map draws every service, reddens the failing one, lights up the twenty things it touches.
-None of that is the problem.
+Your tools are good: the map draws every service and reddens the failing one.
 The problem is that the picture comes together in only one place, and that place is your own exhausted head.

 That is the fog.
-It was sold as visibility, and it is still fog, because it makes you the one who assembles what you are looking at.
+It was sold as visibility, and it is still fog, because it makes you the one who assembles the picture.

 You have the power to change things.